16 Best Italian Restaurants in Philadelphia

 Italian food is as essential in Philadelphia as cheesesteaks or hoagies.
-In a city with a long Italian heritage, there is a wide variety of cuisines.
+In a city with a long Italian heritage, there is a wide variety of regional cuisines.
 Diners can try modern Sicilian seafood dishes, the grilled meats of Abruzzo, Italian American pasta and meatballs coated in red gravy, and more.
+We’ve dined all over the city in the quest to find the best available.
 Here’s a look at some of our top choices for Italian restaurants in Philadelphia.

 Irwin’s